rudrapatel29/Spotify-Data-Analysis/README.md

 - **Feature Extraction**: Extracted the year from the `release_date` to analyze trends over time.

 ## Analysis Highlights
+### Data Cleaning
-- **Data Cleaning**: Identified and removed rows with missing values in critical columns like `name`.
+- Identified and removed rows with missing values in critical columns like `name`.

-- **Popularity Analysis**:
+### Popularity Analysis
 - Analyzed the top 5 genres by popularity using bar plots.
 - Visualized average popularity by genre to identify the most popular genres over time.
 - Examined trends in track popularity over the years.

-- **Audio Features Exploration**:
+### Audio Features Exploration
 - Investigated the relationship between various audio features and track popularity.
 - Created scatter plots, bar charts, and heatmaps to visualize correlations and patterns.

 ## Visualization and Tools
-- **Libraries Used**:
+### Libraries Used
-  - `pandas`: For data manipulation and analysis
+- `pandas`: For data manipulation and analysis.
-  - `numpy`: For numerical operations
+- `numpy`: For numerical operations.
-  - `matplotlib`: For plotting and visualization
+- `matplotlib`: For plotting and visualization.
-  - `seaborn`: For advanced visualizations
+- `seaborn`: For advanced visualizations.

-- **Visualization Techniques**:
+### Visualization Techniques
-  - Bar plots to show top genres and average popularity.
+- **Bar plots**: To show top genres and average popularity.
-  - Line plots to visualize trends over time.
+- **Line plots**: To visualize trends over time.
-  - Scatter plots and heatmaps to explore correlations between audio features and popularity.
+- **Scatter plots and heatmaps**: To explore correlations between audio features and popularity.

 ## Conclusion
 This project provides valuable insights into the music industry by analyzing track popularity, genre distribution, and audio features.
 The findings can help music producers, artists, and enthusiasts understand trends and factors contributing to a track's success.